Improving Onboarding for Wegmans Meals2GO

 The Meals2GO app was seeing drop-off during the onboarding process, with users often abandoning the app before placing an order or understanding its core value.

-While the app offered convenience and personalized ordering, its onboarding experience lacked clarity, flow, and brand voice—leading to friction during setup.
+While the app offered convenience and personalized ordering, its onboarding experience lacked clarity, flow, and brand voice, leading to friction during setup.

-“How might we create an onboarding experience that feels simple, engaging, and sets users up for success?”
+I often asked myself “How might we create an onboarding experience that feels simple, engaging, and sets users up for success?”

 Problem 1